 High-performing ecommerce homepages share the following elements:

-The structure above is not cut and dry, though.
+The structure above is not cut and dried, though.
 The look of your homepage will be determined by two factors — your industry and your customers’ preferences.

 For example, Jeni's ice cream immediately prompts the shoppers to decide if they want to order a takeaway from their local store or ship nationwide.

-Apart from being crucial for user experience, category pages also need to be optimised for SEO (search engine optimization).
-Incorrect parent-child relationships, can result in duplicate content and undercut your rankings in search results.
+Apart from being crucial for user experience, category pages also need to be optimised for SEO (search engine optimisation).
+Incorrect parent-child relationships can result in duplicate content and undercut your rankings in search results.
 Thus ensure that each category page:

-Many factors can prompt the customer to abandon their shopping cart, according to Baymard Institute:
+Many factors could prompt the customer to abandon their shopping cart, according to Baymard Institute: